cdio/caio/doc/compile.md

 The previous command creates a `.tgz` tarball binary package under the `build/` directory. `tag` specifies the caio's git branch or tag to build.

-Note that this tarball file does not contain any runtime dependencies (libsfml, libstdc++, etc).
+Note that this package does not contain any runtime dependencies (libsfml, libstdc++, etc).
 Those must be installed separately.